 PUBLIC NUISANCE

-The historical background – role of the Attorney General – public nuisance as a crime affecting the public at large – ‘special damage’ conferring a right to sue in the civil courts – reasonable comfort and convenience of life of a class of Her Majesty’s subjects – s.222, Local Government Act – are public and private nuisance mutually exclusive? – the duty to prevent / abate a public nuisance – personal injuries / public health – highway cases – PYA Quarries
+The historical background – the tort of public nuisance always a crime until 2022 – ‘special damage’ conferring a right to sue in the civil courts – reasonable comfort and convenience of life of a class of Her Majesty’s subjects – s.222, Local Government Act – are public and private nuisance mutually exclusive? – the duty to prevent / abate a public nuisance – personal injuries / public health – highway cases

 Note: general rules and principles relevant to the following will be found elsewhere on these pages: (i) defences and (ii) remedies.